gigaai/docs/wordpress/quick-replies.md

 ## Adding Quick Replies

-> If you're using Builder, just click </kbd>+ Quick Replies</kbd> button under each response add a Quick Replies.
+> If you're using Builder, just click `+ Quick Replies` button under each response add a Quick Replies.
 If you use Dynamic Data.
 This is a guide to add Quick Replies to your Response.

 Quick Replies work with all message types.
 To add quick replies, put them and your message together in an array.
 For example: